“Paralympic champions and Vicair wheelchair cushions… a good combination”

 At that time she was suffering from pressure injuries and they were affecting her Paralympic training schedule.

-After this last Paralympic race Mirjam became a member of the product development team that developed the Vicair Active wheelchair cushion.
+After the Paralympic race Mirjam became a member of the product development team that developed the Vicair Active wheelchair cushion.